lerummi/doc-as-graph/README.md

 text information including relative positions of known text patterns.
 Our understanding of documents is somewhat like interpreting a visual graph of text patterns.

-Here, we aim to provide a data pipeline for creating the a basis for this manner.
+Here, we aim to provide a data pipeline for creating the a basis for this manner: Data is downloaded, OCRed and stored in a data base.
+From here, there data graphs can be constructed, which is, however, out of scope for the project in the initial stage.

 The following steps are carried out:

 ### Data Crawling